Yale-BIM/f21-assignments/assignment-5/Train_Google_Cloud_Engine.md

 ```

 > Note that you also don't need to create a virtual environment to work on your
 assignment in the VM.
-You have sudo accesss and can install any python library in the
+You have sudo accesss and can install any Python library that you need in the
 whole system.

 ## Working With Your VM in Google Cloud

 Once you've created your VM in Google Cloud.
-You can download your code from Gitlab per usual
+You can download your code from Gitlab as usual
 and commit back things to your repository as necessary.

 ### TensorBoard